nytud/xtsv/README.md

     - processing can be started or stopped at any module
     - module dependency checks before processing
     - easy to add new modules
-    - multiple alternative modules for some task
+    - multiple alternative modules for some tasks
 - easy to use command-line interface
 - convenient REST API with simple web frontend
 - Python library API
-- Can be turned into a Docker image, and runnable Docker form
+- Can be turned into a docker image, and runnable docker form

 If a bug is found please leave feedback with the exact details.